-We are currently undergoing a period of change to SEND funding within mainstream schools in Hertfordshire.
-EHC Plans will now be put through a transparent banding system based upon the pupils areas and levels of need.
+EHC Plans are put through a transparent banding system based upon the pupils areas and levels of need.
 The outcome of this process may lead to the allocation of additional SEND funding, dependent upon the agreed band level.
 This will reviewed annually in line with the EHCP Annual Review.
 It is not a decision made by the school.

-Exceptional Needs Funding
+Local High Needs Funding